-La pulpa gruesa da un sabor distinto a los zumos. – (Thick pulp adds a particular flavour to juice.)
+La pulpa gruesa da un sabor distinto a los zumos.
+(Thick pulp adds a particular flavor to juice.)

 3. Agujeros (Holes) and Agujetas (Sore Muscles)

 The Spanish language has a curious way to express the feeling of pain following any form of physical activity.
-The word agujetas has no literal translation, as it can be soreness/stiffness/muscle pain depending on the context.
+In Spain, the word agujetas means soreness, stiffness or muscle pain.

 Mi bolso tiene agujeros.
-(There are holes in my bag/purse.)
+(There are holes in my bag.)

 Me gusta montar a caballo pero siempre tengo agujetas después.
 (I like to go horseback riding but I’m always stiff afterwards.)